banyaszvonat/breaking-videogames/_posts/2023-11-03-sm_warehouse-oddities.md

 These are supposed to be wooden window frames.
 I didn't take a screenshot of the normal appearance.

-Screenshots are taken with the Unofficial Patch 9.6 Basic version.
+Screenshots are taken with the ~~Unofficial Patch 9.6 Basic~~ Unofficial Patch 9.5 Basic version.

 The next installment will probably feature an interesting bug/property of the picker tool, and an implementation detail that it allows you to deduce together with noclip.
 Stay tuned.